 Applicants who have an overseas qualification must supply a certified copy of the assessment of their qualifications by the Australian Psychological Society (APS) by the closing date.
-You must upload this as part of your SATAC application or submit a hard copy to Level 6, 431 King William St, Adelaide SA 5000.
+You must upload this as part of your SATAC or International Application System application.
 Information on having your qualification assessed by APS can be found at: psychology.org.au